autotune/chef-repo/cookbooks/phpsampleapi/README.md

 ------------
 Distro: CentOS/RHEL 6.5 (should work across CentOS/RHEL 6.x)

+IPTables: This assumes the reject rule already exists by default, as it does
+          even in a minimal installation.

 Notes: web.json currently has phpsampleapi as run recipe.
 Replace as needed.

     sudo -s